The lowdown (in their own words...)

 The star performers

-Banking and finance; Clinical negligence: claimant; Commercial litigation; Commercial property; Corporate and commercial; Education; Employment; Environment; Family; IT and telecoms; Immigration; Intellectual property; Pensions; Personal injury: claimant; Personal tax, trusts and probate; Property litigation; Social housing.
+Banking and finance; Biotechnology; Charities and not-for-profit; Clinical negligence: claimant; Commercial litigation; Commercial property; Corporate and commercial; Court of protection; Education; Employment; Environment; Family; Immigration; Intellectual property; IT and telecoms; Pensions; Personal injury: claimant; Personal tax, trusts and probate; Social housing; Property litigation

 A day in the life of...